 Advanced technology computing power and data enable us to sequence the DNA of Real Estate Investing.
 For example, instead of looking at comparable assets by looking at vintage or location or other static characteristics, we can today use data such as internet browsing data, where people are, what people are looking for online to better understand and analyze what assets really are comparable.
 Skyline AI is a commercial real estate asset management technology company.
 We partner with top commercial real estate players to establish investment vehicles augmented by AI.
 Today were connected to more than 130 different data sources.
 We try to put our hands on every piece of information that may affect real estate value.
 We then use our artificial intelligence technology to extract insights and generate predictions based on this data.
 And together with our partners it helps us making better real estate investment decisions and achieving better results than the industry benchmarks.

 Our technology is impacting the lifecycle, the entire lifecycle of real estate investing.
 Whether it’s deal sourcing, allowing us to find the best opportunities available no matter where they are hidden, or analyzing those opportunities much faster in seconds instead of weeks and with hyper accuracy.
 Or during the ownership period, understanding the situation in our asset and compare it constantly to competing assets surrounding us.
 So we put our technology to a test.
 We took a portfolio of one of the top real estate investors here in New York and we allowed our technology to determine which asset we would participate if we would support this this firm.
 So we have two portfolios.
 One is their portfolio that is managed only by the human and the second is a subset of this portfolio only with the asset that the technology would recommend to acquire.
 And the result were groundbreaking.
-The technology together coupled with the human perform twenty one point eighty seven percent IRR compared to just 16, sorry fifteen point six percent IRR for the real estate investment firm alone.
-This is 40 percent higher returns.
+The technology together coupled with the human perform 21.87% IRR compared to just 15.6% IRR for the real estate investment firm alone.
+That’s 40% higher returns.
 The AI revolution has started.
 So what part of this history are you going to be on?